The Gallant Hours: Description

 The Gallant Hours depicts the crucial five-week period in October–November 1942 after Admiral Halsey (James Cagney) took command of the beleaguered American forces in the South Pacific Area.
 That period of combat, highlighted by the Guadalcanal Campaign which serves as the movie’s focus, became a turning point in the struggle against the Japanese Empire in that theatre during World War II.
 The story is told in flashback, framed by Halsey ceremonially leaving his command in 1947.

 Unusual for a war film, the picture has no battle scenes.
 All the fighting takes place off-screen, and there is an emphasis throughout on logistics and strategy rather than the tactics and combat.
 Fundamentally, the thrust becomes a battle of wills and wits between the intuitive Halsey and his calculating Japanese counterpart, Admiral Yamamoto (James T. Goto, who was also Technical Advisor for the film).
-For dramatic effect, the April 1943 air mission to kill Yamamoto is made contemporaneous with the naval battle of Guadalcanal, rather than five months later.
+For dramatic effect, the April 1943 Death of Isoroku Yamamoto is made contemporaneous with the naval battle of Guadalcanal, rather than five months later.

 Also somewhat unorthodox is that scenes depicting Japanese staff officers were performed in Japanese, with only summary translations provided by the narrator.
 This narration was remarkably evenhanded in its characterization of the enemy for an American feature film of this period.

-Finally, the use of the Roger Wagner Chorale group in lieu of an orchestral score, was an unusual choice.
+The use of the Roger Wagner Chorale in lieu of an orchestral score, was an unusual choice.
+The Gallant Hours libretto, written by Ward Costello, is the following:

+I knew a lad who went to sea and left the shore behind him.

+I knew him well, the lad was me and now I cannot find him.

+Away, away, away he went, in deep and salty water.